A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: Introduction

 In the above application and research contexts, PLMs-based methods are becoming the mainstream of controllable text generation (CTG) research and are expected to bring milestone progress.
 As a rapidly growing yet challenging research field, there is an urgent need for a comprehensive critical review of the current literature to draw a landscape of the area and set out a roadmap for promising future directions.
 There are some existing surveys on CTG ~\cite{survey_ctg}, but it lacks (1) a systematic review of representative application tasks, main approaches, and evaluation methodologies of CTG; (2) a tracking of the latest large-scale PLM-based CTG approaches.
 In this paper, we provide an introduction to the main tasks and evaluation metrics related to CTG, a dedicated and comprehensive literature review on CTG approaches using PLMs, and finally, an outlook on the possible future research directions.
-We hope that this survey paper will help the researchers to quickly capture the overall picture as well as detailed cutting-edge methods in PLM-based CTG, and promote the further development of this promising area.
+We hope that this survey paper will help researchers and practitioners to quickly capture the overall picture as well as detailed cutting-edge methods in PLM-based CTG, and promote the further development of this promising area.

-The remainder of the paper is organized as follows: Section~\ref{Introduction_PLM} gives a brief introduction to the two key aspects of the area, i.e., the concept of controllable text generation and pre-trained language models.
-Then, we divide the main approaches to PLM-based controllable text generation into three categories and discuss them in more detail in Section~\ref{approach}.
+The remainder of the paper is organized as follows: Section~\ref{Introduction_PLM} gives a brief introduction to the two critical aspects of the area, i.e., the fundamental concepts of CTG and PLMs.
+Then, we divide the main approaches to PLM-based CTG into three categories and discuss them in more detail in Section~\ref{approach}.
 Section~\ref{evaluation} summarizes the relevant evaluation methodologies and metrics for CTG.
-In Section~\ref{Challenges_and_Future_Direction}, we discuss the challenges that the field is facing and put forward promising future directions.
+In Section~\ref{Challenges_and_Future_Direction}, we discuss the challenges that the field is facing and put forward a number of promising future directions.
 Finally, we conclude the paper in Section~\ref{conclusion}.
-All the literature appearing in this paper is filtered following two rules, one is that we tend to select the latest papers that are published within 3-4 years, and the second is to select papers that have been published in the leading and influential conferences or journals in the NLP field such as ACL, EMNLP, NAACL, TACL, etc.
+All the literature appearing in this paper is filtered following two rules.
+First, we tend to select the latest papers that appeared within 3-4 years, ensuring the timeliness of the surveyed works.
+Second, we preferably select the works that are influential in the NLP community, e.g., the papers published in the leading conferences or journals in the NLP field, such as ACL, EMNLP, NAACL and TACL; and the works that are highly cited or have received widespread attention in the open source community.